Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

-He frequently sent eunuchs to go outside of the royal palace and buy books for him; any kinds of books were interesting for him, including novel, drama, medication, poem, etc.
+He frequently sent eunuchs to go outside of the royal palace and buy books for him; any kinds of books were interesting for him, including novels, drama, medication, poems, etc.

 Many western missionaries arrived in China during his ruling period.
 Matteo Ricci was interviewed and highly appreciated by Wanli Emperor, and many scientific books that he brought along were translated and published as well.